akhila-s-rao/mobile-network-datasets-ns3/README.md

 It also contains scripts to parse the data, do sanity checks on them and visualize it in various ways.

+Finally it also contains the machine learning code repository that has the code for the results in the paper "Self-supervised Pretraining for User Performance Prediction under Scarce Data Conditions"

 # Install instructions
 This is a full ns-3 installation along with the additional modules and changes to the base code.